Waxman-Bahcall bound: Redshift losses

 Initially in the derivation for the muon neutrino intensity above, redshift factors were ignored.
-However, if a correction factor was included, it could also be found that the neutrinos detected above either started out at high energies and were detected a lo energies due to redshift, or started at low energies but were blue-shifted to a higher energy level exceeding the initial limit.
+However, if a correction factor was included, it could also be found that the neutrinos detected above either started out at high energies and were detected at a lower energy due to redshift.

 It is known, however, that if red-shift is to be the prime factor in the limit, that the proton would have had to have a redshift z of less than 1.
 If the particle started from outside this range, as told by the GZK limit, other interactions would take place during the particles travel, and make it so that the neutrinos detected would be far below the threshold discussed.

 Deriving a correction factor to multiply by Imax to change the threshold of the system, it was found to be:

 Working with nearby galaxies and clusters, it was found that there is no significant change on the limit from the redshift correction, and that the reason for the limit and expected values outside of the limit has to come from some other external source.